 If your income is legitimate, there’s no need to worry.
 If the IRS subjects you to an audit, you simply need to provide them with proof.
 However, if you meant to make it seem like you made less money, you may be facing a lot of penalties.

 Remember, even if it wasn’t intentional, if you fail to amend your tax returns as soon as possible, the IRS will audit you.
-That’s why it’s important to hire a property management company that has accountants who can ensure that your forms are error-free.
+That’s why it’s important to hire a single-family property management company that has accountants who can ensure that your forms are error-free.

 #5 Filing Late